open-power-ref-design-toolkit/os-services/osa/dbaas/dbimage-builder/README.rst

 versions, so one may query the supported versions by specifying an invalid version such as 0.0.

+The -k argument names a ssh key pair that is registered with OpenStack.
-The -u argument names an OpenStack user.
-If this argument is specified, then the public ssh key for this user is obtained from OpenStack and is placed in virtual disk image in the file /home/<dib-user>/.ssh/authorized_keys.
-Alternatively, the user can manually copy the public ssh key into dbimage-builder/etc/ssh/.
+If this argument is specified, then the public ssh key is obtained from OpenStack and is placed in virtual disk image in the file /home/<dib-user>/.ssh/authorized_keys.
+This is intended for DBA access.

 The -i argument identifies a running virtual machine (VM) that should be used to create the virtual disk image.
 This VM must be installed